rahulgithubrds/HandsOnAirflow/Installation_Configurations.md

 3. Snowflake - Free Trail Account

 Snowflake Config:
-1. Grant All Privillages (in advance) to the Role and Databas, Schema, Tables in Snowflake e.g.
+1. Grant access in snowflake:

 -- Grant ability to use roles
 GRANT ROLE ACCOUNTADMIN TO USER <your_snowflake_user>;